ish-xyz/ish-ar.io/content/blog/sre_book_notes_slo_error_budget/index.md

 As written above, to define a correct SLO for a specific service, we need to understand what's the actual indicator.

 For example, let's say that our service is the-sre-market.io, a famous online store for SREs.
 We now define that the key indicators (SLIs) are availability and latency (which is quite common for this kind of service).

-After different analyses, we identified that the target availability is 99% of the total time, and the response time cannot be higher than 1000ms.
-And just like this, we have defined our 2 SLOs.
+After different analyses, we identified that the target availability is 99% of the total time, and the response time cannot be higher than 100ms.
+Therefore, we have now defined our first two SLOs.

+    NOTE: To define a target SLO you will need to perform tests and analysis.
+    It's a good staring point to think about what users really care.
+    In addition, remember that is not a tech-only activity and it will most likely needs to involve the business.
+    SREs should be part of this discussion in order to advise on the risks and viability of different options.

+    When defining targets remember this points:

+        1. Ask yourself what features users care the most.
+        2. Don’t pick a target based on current performance.
+        3. Keep it simple.
+        4. Have as few SLOs as possible.
+        5. Done is better than perfect.

 It's a good practice to write SLOs in documents like the one reported below, as they most likely become part of a Service Level Agreement (SLA).

 !['slo-document'](./slo.png)